massimo1220/massimo1220/README.md

 Most of my leisure time is to contribute to open-source projects on GitHub.
 Acknowledging my extensive contribution to DuckDuckGo's open source projects, I was promoted as a maintainer and community leader with write access to all DuckDuckGo's repositories.
 I had contributed to Mozilla, Angular, Svelte, Node.JS, and several other open-source projects and organizations.

 I also maintain and contribute to a lot of community open-source projects and libraries.
-Some of the communities includes [Tinkerhub Foundation](https://tinkerhub.org/), [Kites Foundation](https://kitesfoundation.org/), [Mozilla Foundation](https://foundation.mozilla.org/en/), [Patternfly](https://www.patternfly.org/) etc. I strongly believe that the true value of open-source is not just the code, it's the community around it.
+Some of the communities includes [Fashion Clothes](https://famous.co), [Black & Yellow](https://abbypages.com/home), [Digital Market Place](https://www.afritickets.com/), [App generator](http://appsninjas.com/) etc. I strongly believe that the true value of open-source is not just the code, it's the community around it.

-You can learn more about me and my open source journey at my website: [https://www.gautamkrishnar.com/](https://www.gautamkrishnar.com/)
+You can learn more about me and my open source journey at my website: [dreamconsolestar.wixsite.com](https://dreamconsolestar.wixsite.com/)

 Most of the open-source projects I create are the solutions to the problems I face in my life, there are even more that are yet unsolved.
 I am on a journey to find solutions for them, one at a time.

 ### Awards and Achievements
-- Won the 1st edition of [GitHub India Open Source Grants](https://github.blog/2021-09-12-recipients-open-source-grants-github-sponsors-india/)
 - Worked as [DuckDuckGo Community Leader](https://help.duckduckgo.com/community/community-leaders/) and Maintainer
 - Won 1st place in Several Hackathons
 </details>